XPUI-Framework/website/docs/updating.md

    npm run sync
    ```

-   It prints what changed per repository, draws any diagram whose text changed, exports the
+   It prints what changed per repository, draws any diagram whose text changed, and deletes what
-   board data again if `xpui-boards` moved, and deletes what no source produces any more.
+   no source produces any more.

 5. **Read the diff of `content/`.** It is exactly what will go live.